BarbWire-1/fitbit-color-themes/README.md

 ---
 ## Usage:
-Define your array of color-themes in `common/color_themes/colorThemes.ts` like in the following example:
+Define your array of color-themes in `common/color_themes/colorThemes.ts` like in the following example (no matter how many themes, or how many colors per theme):
 ```javascript
 const themes :string[][] =
 [